linuxaudio/lac2018/pages/cfp.rst

 Call for Music / Multimedia Installations
 _________________________________________

-| LAC 2018 invites also submissions of Electroacoustic Works and Multimedia
+| LAC 2018 also invites submissions of Electroacoustic Works and Multimedia
-  Installation.
+  Installations.

 | A jury will select the compositions and installations to be included in the
  conference program according to artistic merit and technical feasibility.